Skip to content

 Jim Casey, Founder of UPS

-Shipper caused delivery exceptions occur when the shipper makes an error that results in a delayed or failed delivery.
-The primary shipper-caused exception is incorrect address information and bad barcode labels on packages.
-This should not happen.
+First, shippers cause delivery exceptions to occur when the shipper makes an error that results in a delayed or failed delivery.
+Specifically, the most frequent types of shipper-caused exceptions are incorrect address information and bad barcode labels on packages.
+Indeed, this should not happen.
 Other issues caused by shippers include poor packaging and inefficient order fulfillment operations.
-For international shippers, a major shipper-induced exception is incomplete customs paperwork at the receiving country.
+For international shippers, a major shipper-induced exception is incomplete customs paperwork when the receiving country processes the shipment through customs.

 Carrier exceptions occur when a carrier makes an error that results in a delayed or failed delivery.
 Common examples include late or missed pickups, incorrect routing, mechanical failures and just plain-old mismanaged shipments.
 In some cases, parcel carriers will issue you a service guaranteed refund when the late delivery occurs.
-This may help offset costs, but it is still a delivery exception where you did not meet your delivery promise.
+This may help offset costs, but it is still a delivery exception where you did not meet your delivery promise to your customer.

 In the case of uncontrollable delivery exceptions, there are still things you can do.
 First, be proactive and set expectations with customers that shipments will take longer in certain situations.
 If you have flexibility on when to ship, then in some cases you could just delay shipping until the situation clears up.
 For example, if there is flooding in east Texas, then just delay shipping packages until things clear up and carriers operations are back to normal.

 If a delivery exception does occur, it’s important to take steps to rectify the issue quickly and efficiently.
-This can include offering a refund or a replacement item, as well as providing customer service and support to ensure that the customer’s concerns are addressed.
+This can include offering a refund or a replacement item.
+More importantly, just provide outstanding customer service and support to ensure that your customer’s concerns are addressed.
 Additionally, it’s important to document the incident and use the data to improve processes and prevent future delivery exceptions.

 Here are some steps to take when you identify a delivery exception.